krahets/hello-algo/README.md

 If you find this book helpful, please give it a Star :star: to support us, thank you!

-## Recommendations
+## Endorsements

-> "An easy-to-understand introductory book on data structures and algorithms, which guides readers to learn by thinking and hands-on, strongly recommended for algorithm beginners."
+> "An easy-to-understand introductory book on data structures and algorithms, which guides readers to learn by minds-on and hands-on.
+Strongly recommended for algorithm beginners!"
 >
 > **—— Junhui Deng, Professor of Computer Science, Tsinghua University**

-> "If I had *Hello Algorithm* when I was learning data structures and algorithms, it would have been 10 times easier!"
+> "If I had *Hello Algo* when I was learning data structures and algorithms, it would have been 10 times easier!"
 >
 > **—— Mu Li, Senior Principal Scientist, Amazon**

 ## Contribution

-This open-source book is continuously being updated, and we welcome your participation in this project to provide better learning content for our readers.
+This open-source book is continuously being updated, and we welcome your participation in this project to provide better learning content for readers.

 - [Content Correction](https://www.hello-algo.com/chapter_appendix/contribution/): Please help us correct or point out mistakes in the comments section such as grammatical errors, missing content, ambiguities, invalid links, or code bugs.
-- [Code Translation](https://github.com/krahets/hello-algo/issues/15): We look forward to your contributions of code in various programming languages.
-We currently support Python, Java, C++, Go, JavaScript, and 12 other programming languages.
+- [Code Transpilation](https://github.com/krahets/hello-algo/issues/15): We look forward to your contributions in various programming languages.
+We currently support 12 languages including Python, Java, C++, Go, and JavaScript.
-- [Book Translation](https://github.com/krahets/hello-algo/tree/en): We would love to invite you to join our Chinese-to-English translation team.
-Members are mainly from computer science related majors, English majors, and native English speakers.
+- [Chinese-to-English](https://github.com/krahets/hello-algo/tree/en): We would love to invite you to join our translation team.
+The members are mainly from computer science related fields, English majors, and native English speakers.

 We welcome your valuable suggestions and feedback.
 If you have any questions, please submit Issues or reach out via WeChat: `krahets-jyd`.